When autocomplete results are available use up and down arrows to review and enter to select.

 In fact, the ACH Network was the first major payment system to offer faster payments to businesses and consumers nationwide.
 The first phase of Same Day ACH launched on Sept.
 16, 2016, more than a year before The Clearing House’s RTP Network tested its first transaction.

 Since its debut, Same Day ACH has continued to evolve and enhance the capabilities for banks and their customers.
-Last year, an industry-led rule change introduced a higher dollar limit for individual transactions—the ACH Network now permits $100,000 Same Day ACH payments.
+In 2022 an industry-led rule change introduced a higher dollar limit for individual transactions—the ACH Network now permits $1 Million Same Day ACH payments.
 By increasing the dollar limits, banks now have more flexibility to partner with their customers to identify how electronic payments can improve inefficient processes that may rely on checks.

 The future looks bright for Same Day ACH as banks and their customers continue to find new ways to integrate faster payments.
-In 2020, Same Day ACH volume swelled 38.6 percent to 347.2 million transactions, and the total value rose 86.1 percent to $460.1 billion.
-On average, businesses and consumers sent 1.4 million Same Day ACH payments each day with a daily total value of $1.8 billion.
+In the first year with the new higher limit Same Day ACH volume swelled to 697.5 million transactions, and the total value rose 86.3 percent to $1.7 trillion.
+The first year with $1million limits aligned with a 44% increase in business-to-business payments using Same Day ACH.

 Only time will tell what is next for the ACH Network, but its history demonstrates a commitment by Nacha, the payments industry, and community banks to find new ways to grow and innovate.